 The Company has only one class of equity shares having a par value of Rs.
 10/- per share.
 Each holder of equity shares is entitled to one vote per share.
-The Company declares and pays dividend in Indian Rupee.

 In the event of liquidation of the Company, the holders of each equity share will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by shareholders.